 We work with local and regional governments to design and plan strategies that promote, facilitate and enable active travel at local and city-wide levels.
 As trusted advisors, we partner developers, architects and planners of significant masterplans and developments to deliver exemplar schemes.

 In South East Scotland, for example, we collaborated with eight local authorities to plan a 600km active travel network.
-This project could deliver £1.4bn in benefits to the region as a whole, and helping to reduce carbon emissions by 7,000 tonnes per year.Find out more
+This project could deliver £1.4bn in benefits to the region as a whole, and help to reduce carbon emissions by 7,000 tonnes per year.Find out more

 Engage and consult